embiem/book-rag/README.md

   - create vector embedding of query
   - perform similarity search on pgvector for that bookID
   - return 20 most similar snippets, sorted

+- call LLM with a user's query + related snippets from the book

+## Further Improvements

+- ollama as a component in docker-compose with necessary embedding model pre-installed.
+So we don't have to require manually installing it.
+- generate embeddings in batches & in parallel in rag/embedding.go